sergiopvilar/digitalocean-autoscale/README.md

 # How it works

 DigitalOcean Autoscale runs in a master server that can be used as LoaBalance too.
-The service will check in every 5 minutes the server's health, if the CPU usage average is bigger than 80%, DG AutoScale will create a new droplet and register in the LoadBalance.
+The service will check in every 5 minutes the server's health, if the CPU usage average is more than 80%, DG AutoScale will create a new droplet and register in the LoadBalance.
 If the CPU usage average is lower than 20%, the service will down one droplet.

 # Installation